SimonTong22/translation-CNN/README.md

-# translation-CNN
+# translation-RNN

-Implement a CNN to translate English sentences to French
+Implement a RNN to translate English sentences to French